Illinois Solar Energy Incentives: What Homeowners Really Get From Installing

 How much can I save with Illinois solar incentives?

-Savings vary, but most homeowners reduce system costs by 40–60% after incentives.
+Most homeowners reduce total system costs by 40% to 60% after incentives.

 Yes.
-Federal, state, and utility incentives can be combined for maximum savings.
+Federal, state, and utility incentives can all be used together.

-Not required, but highly recommended for backup power and energy independence.
+No, but it is strongly recommended for backup power and energy independence.

 Final Thoughts